FabioNotaro2001/ConcurrentAndDistributedProgramming-Assignment2/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.
 Acknowledgments

-    [Instructor's Name] for guidance and support throughout the course.
+    Alessandro Ricci for guidance and support throughout the course.

-    [Any other acknowledgments or references]